mizolotu/smart_excavator/README.md

 ## Continue training

-Residual policy has been learned for 4-5 days, while PPO - only for a couple og hours.
+Residual policy has been learned for 4-5 days, while PPO - only for a couple of hours.
 To continue training, substitute policy_name with either "residual" or "ppo" (default: residual) and specify number of environments (default: 2), for example:
 ```bash
 python excavator_demo.py -m path_to_the_excavator_mvs -t train -p residual -n 2
 ```